Gabriel-Muniz/landing-page/README.md

 # landing-page
-Landing page project from The Odin Project
+Landing page project from The Odin Project, used a lot for make sure we learn flexbox as a whole.
+Really cool, yeah